Is your baby ready to start eating cereal, and you're looking for the best baby cereal? This guide has the answers!

 However, it's a little difficult to find!
 If you have found a store that carries it, please let us know in the comments below!

 Best Oatmeal Cereal for Baby

-Try out Earths Best oatmeal cereal as you transition from rice to oatmeal for your baby.
-It's definitely one of the best organic baby oatmeal options.
+Consider Earth's Best Oatmeal Cereal as you transition from rice to oatmeal for your baby.
+It's definitely one of the best organic baby oatmeal options!

 What do you think is the best cereal for baby?
 Leave your recommendations in the comments below.

 Earths Best organic baby food is amazing, and their multi-grain cereal is a great option to consider if you're looking for a good barley cereal.

 Earth's Best Whole Grain Multi-Grain Cereal includes oats, barley, and spelt.
 It's USDA Organic, non-GMO, iron fortified, and easily digestible.

 It's a great option to consider when transitioning from rice cereal.

 2. Healthy Times Barley Cereal for Baby